FasterXML/jackson-module-kotlin/README.md

 # Caveats

-* The [JsonCreator] annotation is optional for the constructor unless Kotlin introduces secondary constructors in the future.
-So this could change.
+* The [JsonCreator] annotation is optional for the constructor unless there is more than one constructor in which case if both are valid, this must be added.
+Or to use a factory static method, it must be annotated `[platformStatic]` and with `[JsonCreator]`
-* Currently runtime type information in Kotlin is compatible with Kotlin 0.8.11 through 0.10.770, and in the future will use the upcoming Kotlin runtime type information which may require an update to this library.
+* Currently runtime type information in Kotlin is compatible with Kotlin 0.8.11 through 0.11.91, and in the future will use the upcoming Kotlin runtime type information which may require an update to this library.

 # Support for Kotlin Built-in classes